nix-community/home-manager/README.md

     Note that Nix 2.4 (`nixUnstable`) is not yet supported.

 2. Add the appropriate Home Manager channel.
-Typically this is
+If you are following Nixpkgs master or an unstable channel you can run

     ```console
     $ nix-channel --add https://github.com/nix-community/home-manager/archive/master.tar.gz home-manager
     $ nix-channel --update
     ```

-    if you are following Nixpkgs master or an unstable channel and
+    and if you follow a Nixpkgs version 20.09 channel you can run

     ```console
     $ nix-channel --add https://github.com/nix-community/home-manager/archive/release-20.09.tar.gz home-manager
     $ nix-channel --update
     ```

-    if you follow a Nixpkgs version 20.09 channel.

     On NixOS you may need to log out and back in for the channel to become available.
 On non-NixOS you may have to add